 What I Offer

-Having had an initial conversation over the phone, I would suggest we arrange a suitable time to meet to discuss your requirements further.
+Having had an initial consultation over the phone, I would suggest we arrange a suitable time to meet to discuss your requirements further.
 This gives you the opportunity to describe how you’ve been feeling and what prompted you to seek help.
 It’s also an opportunity to make sure you feel comfortable talking to me and decide whether you wish to continue.
-As a fully qualified, registered Counsellor and Psychotherapist I work with both adults and young people (16+) from my private practice in Oadby LE2.
-I am also GDPR compliant: 00045749944
+As a fully qualified, registered Counsellor and Psychotherapist I work with both adults and young people (16+) from my private practice in Oadby LE2, and from my other premises at Knighton Fields Road East LE2, which is 1.2 miles from the University of Leicester, 0.7 miles from Clarendon Park, and 1.8 miles from the Leicester Royal Infirmary.
+I'm also GDPR compliant: 00045749944

 What is counselling & psychotherapy?